 Your preschooler will engage his senses by making a scented pumpkin to decorate your house.

-Help your kindergarten scientist explore the science of smell--and have a great time doing it, too.
+Help your kindergarten scientist predict and observe as she explores the science of smell...and have a great time doing it, too.

 Apple slices can turn brown, but when they are coated with lemon juice the acid keeps the apples fresh.
 Here's how to help your preschooler experiment: